Alfresco/docs-alfresco/insight-engine/latest/config/performance.md

 ## Optimize SOLR Index

 During indexing, whenever a document is deleted or updated, the document is *marked as deleted* in its original segment.
 This generates some percentage of *waste* storage because the index will contain around 15% to 20% of deleted documents.
 Merging the Lucene Segment process will control this ratio with time, in order to maintain it as low as possible.
 However, in some situations, especially after a bulk ingestion, the percentage of deleted documents can be up to 50%.
-This percentage is determined by the ratio of `numDocs` to `maxDocs` which can be set in the Solr Admin interface.
+This percentage is determined by the ratio of `numDocs` to `maxDocs`, which is shown in the Solr Admin interface.

 > **Note:** The greater the ratio of deleted documents the Solr Index contains, the slower Search and Insight Engine will be at searching and indexing.
 > **Note:** The *optimizing action* has been available by default since Search and Insight Engine 1.0.